You want smart political talk without the meltdowns?

 We were very concerned from a standpoint of energy security for our country and national security since most of the uranium that we use in the United States, we have to import that we use for nuclear power.

-And now you see Vladimir Putin owning 20 percent of American uranium, controlling that, and we know that Russia sends uranium to people who are not our friends to our bitter enemies, including uh Iran.
+And we know that Russia sends uranium to people who are not our friends, to our bitter enemies, including Iran.

 Three months later, we heard back from the Nuclear Regulatory Commission.

-Well, in fact, uranium we do know has left the United States, has gone overseas and under the direction of Vladimir Putin.
+Well, in fact, uranium we do know has left the United States, has gone overseas, and under the direction of Vladimir Putin.

-So we've had those problems with her trying to, I think uh have a new relationship with Russia, but I've never trusted uh Russia in this area, specifically with our energy security and uh and our national security, and that's why I was so focused on this sale, this okay to transfer American reserves of uranium to the Russians where they could then do what they want.
+And that's why I was so focused on this sale, this okay to transfer American reserves of uranium to the Russians where they could then do what they want.

 And my concern is Iran.

-I see no benefit to us, and I think it was the administration trying to reach out around the world, show themselves uh very differently.
+I see no benefit to us, and I think it was the administration trying to reach out around the world, show themselves very differently.

 But I think this administration has been very naive, Greta.

-We've seen it in Syria, we've seen it uh in the Middle East, and we've certainly seen it in Russia.
+We've seen it in Syria, we've seen it in the Middle East, and we've certainly seen it in Russia.

 The Nuclear Regulatory Commission says that you can't export uranium from the United States, even if the Russians own this, unless they get a license to do the particular export.